motif-project/docs/App-Register.md

 ### 5. Deregister App

-To deregister your app, you need to call the `deregisterApp` function from the BitDSMRegistry contract.
+To deregister your app, you need to call the `deregisterApp` function from the `AppRegistry` contract.

 #### Parameters:
 - `appAddress`: The contract address of your application